zucchini/example-tap/README.md

 Sample Farm
 ===========

 This is a Zucchini farm with configuration samples.

-To use it, run

-    $ zucc farm add https://github.com/zucchini/sample-farm.git sample-farm
-    $ zucc init sample-farm/sample-assignment
-    $ cd sample-assignment
-    $ zucc XYZ, whatever you wanna do
+It is used as part of the Sample Workflow in https://zucchini.readthedocs.io/en/latest/usage.html